krakenjs/kraken-js/README.md

 ## Reading your app configs from within the kraken app

-There are two different ways to read your app configs from within the kraken app.
+There are two different ways.
+You can

 * Read it in your `onconfig` handler as mentioned above.
 ```